Korea Digital Nomad Visa (F-1-D): The 2026 Workation Visa Guide

 Option A: From your home country.
 Book an in-person appointment at the nearest Korean consulate or embassy through consul.mofa.go.kr.
 Bring the document package, pay the fee in person (cash or card depending on the consulate), and submit your passport for visa issuance.
 There is no separate interview for F-1-D beyond the document submission appointment.
 Processing time is not officially published; secondary sources cite 2 to 4 weeks.
 Plan for at least 4 weeks of buffer between your appointment and your intended travel date.

 Option B: Status change from inside Korea.
-If you have already entered Korea on B-1 visa-free, B-2 short-term tourist, or C-3 short-term visitor status, you can file a status change (체류자격 변경허가) application at your local immigration office or through HiKorea without leaving the country.
-This route is unavailable if you are on a long-term visa of a different type (you would need to exit Korea first).
+If you are already in Korea on a short-term status (such as visa-free entry or a short-term visitor visa), you may be able to file a status change (체류자격 변경허가) application at your local immigration office or through HiKorea without leaving the country.
+Confirm that your specific entry status qualifies before relying on this route.
+It is unavailable if you are on a long-term visa of a different type (you would need to exit Korea first).
 HiKorea processing is generally faster than consulate processing, with secondary sources citing 3 to 10 business days, but bring all documents in order to avoid resubmissions.

 After approval, apply for your Alien Registration Card (외국인등록증) at your local immigration office within 90 days of arrival.
 ARC processing typically takes about 6 weeks.
 Once you have your ARC, most of Korea's resident services (banking, mobile contracts, NHIS at month 6, signing a lease) open up to you.
 See our ARC registration guide for the post-arrival document chain.